jkbicbic/dotfiles/README.md

 ## GoPls

-Installing GoPls Intellesense requires you to go run vim and type this in the keyboard
+Installing GoPls Intellesense requires enter this command in the keyboard while inside vim

 ```
 :CocConfig